Dr. Prof Panos Zavos

 The Male Factor Pak (MFP) is a specimen collection condom which allows patients to obtain high-quality semen samples for fertility and sterility testing and for use in other assisted reproductive technologies.
 By allowing patients to collect a specimen during intercourse, it provides a more natural alternative to yesterday's tradition: masturbation.
 It also gives medical specialists the opportunity to work and evaluate a more representative sample than ever before.

-Pre-Seed is the first lubricant specifically designed for use at intercourse that has non-spermicidal qualities.
+Conceive Plus is a fertility friendly lubricant specifically designed for use at intercourse that has non-spermicidal qualities.
 It is "sperm-friendly" as it matches the qualities of the fertile cervical mucus, which provides a helpful environment to facilitate conception.

 Because of the nature of the MFP being a dry, non-lubricated condom, the use of lubricants when using it can enhance better possibilities for higher sexual stimulation with subsequent superior ejaculate production.
 The superiority will be reflected in higher ejaculate volume, higher sperm number and better quality sperm.